 Walk down to the end of the High Street and you will see that bearing left is Station Road, so called because it once led to the Railway Station.
 Across the road is the Indian Cottage restaurant.
 This building was formerly The Newport Arms public house when the railway closed in 1964.
 Before that it was The Railway Tavern, selling Newport Fine Ales and Stouts, an inn from which the Railway bus pulled by a horse departed.
 To the left as you look at the restaurant there used to be a building for stabling when the railway bus was in use.

 Note that these were the days of flooding in those parts of Newport Pagnell.

 Further down on the right are a row of houses just before you get to the roundabout.
 The large houses are said to have been built by the architect Richard Sheppard with bricks from a railway viaduct constructed over the Wolverton Road.
 The viaduct was built for the proposed railway from the town station to Olney in 1865/6.
-This would have linked at Olney to the Midland Railway line connecting Bedford to Northampton.
+This would have linked Olney to the Midland Railway line and connecting Bedford to Northampton.
 However the line to Olney was never built and as a result the viaduct was demolished.
 The Station Road car park is situated on the area, which was once the final buffer stop for the railway sidings.